ariessa/Melofy/README.md

 > **_WARNING I:_** There is no apk for x86 Android.
 This is because Flutter does not currently support building for x86 Android.
 Refer to this [issue](https://github.com/flutter/flutter/issues/9253) on Github.

-> **_WARNING II:_** These builds are intended for debugging purposes only.
-Usage outside of debugging may cause unexpected crashes and performance lags.
+> **_WARNING II:_** These builds are intended for testing purposes only.
+Usage outside of testing may cause unexpected crashes and performance lags.